eli64s/readme-ai/README.md

 </details>

-See the [Configuration](#-configuration) section below for the complete list of CLI options.
+See the [Configuration](#-configuration) section below for the complete list of CLI options and settings.

 ---